TelemetryDeck/docs/integrations/revenuecat.md

 2. We then manually set a default user for TelemetryDeck.
 This allows us to later retrieve a hashed version of the user identifier.
 3. Finally, we configure RevenueCat and set up the necessary user attributes.

-{% noteinfo "TelemetryManager.shared.hashedDefaultUser" %}

-The `TelemetryManager.shared.hashedDefaultUser` is currently only available in a pre-release version of the TelemetryDeck iOS SDK.
-Set your Swift Package Manager `branch` to `main` to get that version.

-{% endnoteinfo %}

 {% notewarning "You need to keep user identifiers in sync" %}

 Whenever you update your TelemetryDeck user identifier, you'll also need to update the user identifier in RevenueCat's `telemetrydeck_user_id` user attribute.